Dsek-LTH/member-page/README.md

 - Docker
 - `.env` file in backend
 - nodejs and npm (development only)
-- Visual studio code for typescript (development only)
+- (recommended) Visual studio code for typescript (development only)

 ### Example .env
 ```